itaybel/Weekly-CTF/GPN CTF/pwn/aftermath.md

     RUNPATH:  '.'
 ```

+Full Relro - means that after the linker is finished resolving got entries, it will mark the GOT as read-only page. this protects the binary from got overwrites.
+Stack canary - a random number , placed right before the stored RBP, and after the local variables. it used to to protect the return pointer from buffer overflows.
+NX - this means that the heap/bss/stack regions are maked as non-exectuable pages. only the code-segment is executable.
+PIE - the binary is Position Independent , which means that the binary base address is random , which makes exploitation harder, because we will not know any binary addresses.

 After searching for some bugs, I have found a few things:
+in the `read_note` function, there is a fsb - `printf(cnote->note);`.
+A Format String Bug happens when a a program is using a function like printf, which uses format strings like `%s`, is using a user-supplied data.
-in the `read_note` function, there is an fsb bug - this can lead to all the leaks we need (libc, PIE, canary, stack) , and a potential arbitrary write primitive(not really, since the buffer is in the heap)
+In our case, this can lead to all the leaks we need (libc, PIE, canary, stack) , and a potential arbitrary write primitive(not really, since the buffer is in the heap)
 In the `add_note` function, there is a weird bfferoverflow:
 we can enter a size, and it checks if `abs(size) < 0xff` , which is equivelent to `-0xff < size < 0xff`. this means we can enter negative sizes.
 then a `fgets` will be called on our `data` in the heap. the chunk is of size `abs(size)`, and the fgets is reading `abs(size)` aswell so everything is ok.